docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-2.md

 COPY Web.config /web-app/Web.config
 ```

-We'll be scripting the whole build process, so we can use hard-coded paths for the file locations in thge source and the target, knowing that they will exist.
+We'll be scripting the whole build process, so we can use hard-coded paths for the file locations in the source and the target, knowing that they will exist.

 > The order of the instructions in the Dockerfile is important.
 Each instruction creates a new read-only [image layer](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/), which can be cached and used in future builds or in other images.
 We start with the most generic instructions and get more specific.
 The final instruction copies in the website content - if we change code and rebuild the image, Docker will re-use all the existing layers and just run the final `COPY` instruction to copy in the new content, which makes for fast, efficient builds.